Murder Law in California - Penal Code 187 PC

 Real Murder Case Example in Norwalk, CA

-So, from the defense standpoint as well, if you've got good mitigating evidence and you feel like it's not worth it to take the case to trial because of the potential to lose, then that mitigating evidence has to be presented to the prosecutor and say, wait for a minute prosecutor, you may lose this murder case.
+So, from the defense standpoint as well, if you've got good mitigating evidence and you feel like it's not worth it to take the case to trial because of the potential to lose, then that mitigating proof has to be presented to the prosecutor and say, wait for a minute prosecutor, you may lose this murder case.

 Jury Pool in San Fernando Valley, CA